JustinWinthers/ng-flux/README.md

      This ensures all stores will be present and able to receive data at app startup.

-   * Functions registered with a store will auto manage digest cycles and updates to the dom by establishing a watcher on the stores .data object.
-For this to work, you should store all data in your stores .data object and you won't have to worry about asynchronous updates not being bound to the view.
+   * Functions registered with a store will auto manage digest cycles and updates to the dom by establishing a watcher on the given store's .data object.
+For this to work, you should store it's data in the store's .data object and you won't have to worry about asynchronous updates not being bound to the view.